ChHarding/WorkoutPlan_HCI584_project/developer_guide_CH.md

    ```

 4. **Progress Tracking Tab**
    - Allows users to track their progress over time.
-CH: how is progress defined?
+Progress is defined by looking at your prior logged workouts on the chart.

    ![image](https://github.com/user-attachments/assets/a4c87b9d-bb59-46ef-bac9-71ec311808de)